 International candidates must study full-time, except in cases where your visa permits you to undertake part-time studies.

 The Master of Research is not available to study online or by distance.
 Some coursework components will be delivered online, however, there are compulsory sessions of the program that involve face-to-face teaching on campus.

 You will also be required on campus throughout the research stage year of your study, where you will be expected to attend regular meetings with supervisors, and participate in other workshops and events hosted by your School or Institute.

 Master of Research units may be scheduled across various Western Sydney University campuses.
-The core units are primarily delivered at the Parramatta South Campus.
+The core units are primarily delivered at the Parramatta City Campus.
 Elective units may be scheduled at any campus depending on the discipline and you may be required to travel to various campuses throughout the coursework stage of your study.